aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/_index.md

 ```

 ## **Convert Excel Workbook to PPTX**
 The Aspose.Cells API provides support for converting spreadsheets to PPTX format.
-To export the workbook to PPTX, pass [**SaveFormat.Pptx**](https://reference.aspose.com/cells/javascript-cpp/saveformat) as the second parameter of [**Workbook.save(string, SaveOptions)**](https://reference.aspose.com/cells/javascript-cpp/workbook/#save-string-saveoptions-) method.
-You may also use [**PptxSaveOptions**](https://reference.aspose.com/cells/javascript-cpp/pptxsaveoptions) class to specify additional settings for exporting worksheet to PPTX.
+To export the workbook to PPTX, pass **SaveFormat.Pptx** as the second parameter of **Workbook.save(string, SaveOptions)**.
+You may also use **PptxSaveOptions** to specify additional settings for exporting the worksheet to PPTX.

-The following code example demonstrates exporting active worksheet to PPTX by using [**SaveFormat.Pptx**](https://reference.aspose.com/cells/javascript-cpp/saveformat) enumeration member.
-Please see the [output PPTX file](Book1.pptx) generated by the code for reference.
+The following code example demonstrates exporting the active worksheet to PPTX.

 ```html
 <!DOCTYPE html>